gui3/fluidite/README.md

 and that is a **pain** in markdown, especially linebreaks (as you will probably see here)

-So I decided to **create my own markup language** (French people and **pretention** you know) to fit my requirements.
-And I liked it, very beaucoup.\
-Now comes the hard part, *coding it*...

-...Ah and the **name** ??
-I settled long ago for **fluidity**, that is a wonderful word, speaking of a language that waves between human and machine texts...\
-But you guess, fluidity was taken.
-In npm, in github, in the dictionnary, everywhere ... but finding a new name is a pain, so I'll settle there for the french translation **fluidité**, with no accent of course.
+...the **name** ??
+I settled long ago for **fluidity**, but you guess, fluidity was taken.
+In npm, in github, everywhere ... finding a new name is a pain, so I'll settle there for the french translation **fluidité**, with no accent.

+Ok now let's code this as good as I can.

 [=> top](#top)